-The program’s reading list is inspired by the Great Books.
-The major offers its students a broad liberal arts education through a comprehensive study of the western intellectual tradition as presented in philosophy, literature, theology, history and, to some extent, in the experimental sciences and mathematics.
+The Humanities and Liberal Studies Program’s reading list is inspired by the Great Books.
+The major offers its students a broad liberal arts education through a comprehensive study of the Western intellectual tradition as presented in philosophy, literature, theology, history and, to some extent, in the experimental sciences and mathematics.
 Under optimum circumstances, classes are conducted as seminars with a maximum enrollment of twenty students.
 This interdisciplinary major allows Ave Maria University to offer its students the opportunity to be nourished in a truly integrated curriculum, as with Great Books Colleges and Programs elsewhere.
-The major in Humanities and Liberal Studies is a properly catholic discipline for a Catholic University.
+The Major in Humanities and Liberal Studies is a properly catholic discipline for a Catholic University.

 Explore the Humanities & Liberal Studies Program

 Welcome to the study of humanitas.
 Our students’ high standards of self-expression, the intellectually significant classroom conversation, and a unique program await you.
 Indeed, our students tailor their own path of studies by selecting suitable electives from the best courses that the university offers.
 As a result, the major offers a broad liberal arts education through a comprehensive study of the western intellectual tradition as presented especially in philosophy, literature, theology, the arts, and history.
 To major in humanities, we seek spirited students who love great books, beautiful language, and powerful ideas.

 In addition to the core curriculum, humanities majors take the following courses

 - HUMS 306 Humanities Seminar I

 - HUMS 490 Thomas More

 - POLT 402 Modernity and Post-modernity, POLT 403 Tyranny and

 - Totalitarianism, or POLT 404 Technology, Science, and Politics